Now That You're Retired, Maximize Your Retirement Income

 - You may have to elect payment options for your company pension and retirement plans.
 You may also elect to begin withdrawals from your IRAs.
 Consult your financial advisor.

 - An annuity can help you shield investment earnings from taxes.

 - Charitable remainder trusts are vehicles for converting appreciated assets into income.

 1An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Although the fund seeks to preserve the value of your investment at $1.00 per share, it is possible to lose money by investing in the fund.
+Although most funds seek to preserve the value of your investment at $1.00 per share, it is possible to lose money by investing in a money market fund.

 2Share prices may fall in value as well as increase, and there is no assurance that the full value of an investment in stocks can ever be recovered.